 We are delighted to bring you the art and world view of this year’s Solo Traveler Artist in Residence, Marie Pottiez, a visual artist and traveler.
 On her blog, Miles of Happiness, Marie illustrates her journeys, inspiring people to travel beyond their comfort zone.
-Her illustrations are available for purchase on her blog.
+Seems like a good fit to us.
+Here is Marie’s perspective, sharing her travel experience and a series of images of Provence.
+Marie’s illustrations are also available for purchase on her blog.

 I can’t stay more than a couple of years in a city without feeling that need to move, to see something else, to explore another city, another region, another country… I can’t help it.
 I guess that’s what we call wanderlust.
 But there is something different when I’m in Provence.

 Provence is the place I used to call home–for over ten years.
 It is a stunning region blessed with wonderful nature, lovely villages, and great architecture.
 You know how we always value things after we have lost them?
 I knew Provence was a beautiful region, but I didn’t realize how lucky I was to live there.
 It’s not just a beautiful area, it’s an incredible gem in the middle of a splendid country.
 We’ve got the sun, that offers perfect light all year long; the villages with their tiny authentic shops and little places; the markets (therefore the food!); and the traditions.
 We have the colorful facades of the houses, the pétanque, the Pastis, the wildlife, the mountains, the lakes, the cicadas, the valleys, the art… What else could we possibly ask for?